Chihche-Liew/chihche-liew.github.io/content/repos/_index.md

 **Summary**: A Python script to:

 - Fetch SEC filings metadata from the SEC EDGAR database using the sec-api library.
-- Extract specific sections (e.g. "Item 1", "Item 1A") from individual filings, with built-in retry logic and multi-threading to handle network instability.
+- Extract specific sections (e.g. "Item 1", "Item 1A") from individual filings, with built-in retry logic and multi-threading to handle network instability. [repository here](https://github.com/Chihche-Liew/sec-filing-fetcher)

 **Features**: